ChrisPoche/Tockler-Time-Parser/README.md

 - Page number input in table still has previous max page value

-- Adding new tag from text fails, but are successfully added if tag exists

 - Duplicate tags can be added to same record